 Harold Bryant was named Executive Producer & Senior Vice President, Production in June 2014 after having been Executive Producer & Vice President, Production since August 2011.
 He was Vice President, Production since June 2008.
-He oversees all creative aspects of production and editorial content for all sports programming at CBS Sports and CBS Sports Network, including Super Bowl 50, the most-watched single broadcast in television history on an all-or-part basis; Super Bowl XLIV in 2010, the most-watched program in television history at the time, and Super Bowl XLVII.
-Bryant also oversees production of the Emmy Award-winning show INSIDE THE NFL on Showtime.
-Since March 1999 he served as coordinating producer for CBS Sports overseeing content and quality control for all sports programming on the CBS Television Network.
+He oversees all creative aspects of production and editorial content for all sports programming at CBS Sports and CBS Sports Network, including Super Bowl LIII, Super Bowl 50, the most-watched single broadcast in television history on an all-or-part basis; Super Bowl XLIV in 2010, the most-watched program in television history at the time, and Super Bowl XLVII.
+Bryant also oversees production for the NCAA Men’s Division I Basketball Championship, the Masters, PGA Championship and PGA TOUR golf, as well as the Emmy Award-winning show INSIDE THE NFL on Showtime.

 In addition to his duties at CBS Sports, Bryant works closely with production efforts at Showtime and the CBS Sports Radio Network.